 CASE is set to FALSE, the case of quoted words is not changed.

 Note that quoted words enclosed in vertical bars, or back-quoted words are not affected.

-Displays turtle shadows with their pen color.
+Displays turtles with their pen color.

 Controls the Listener font.